badkatro/FadoSorting/README.md

 - Master_Sort_TargetDoc_forAlignment_FadoGlossary (almost complete)
     - Run this with source-target languages documents opened to auto-extract the chapter id order used in source and sort target doc accordingly

-    - one issue with this: misses one check, to see whether all chapters in both documents produce exactly the same main IDs (those are identified by one hard space before ### ID number, secondaries with simple space before.
+    - TODO: misses one check, to see whether all chapters in both documents produce exactly the same main IDs (those are identified by one hard space before ### ID number, secondaries with simple space before.
 We're using this, so if this is not consistent, no good results!
 Perhaps to fix)